10 Useful Tips that helped me Overcome a High-Risk Pregnancy

 Having a support system was vital for me.
-I met another mom who had had a high-risk pregnancy, and she asked a friend for help, her friend would visit her once every two days, and she felt emotionally supported, she also states that her friend was key to her pregnancy being successful.
+I met another mom who had had a high-risk pregnancy, and she asked a friend for help, her friend would visit her once every two days, and she felt emotionally supported, she also feels that her friend was key to her pregnancy being successful.

 Ask for help to whomever you can: your husband, family, neighbors, doorman, friends or colleagues.
 Just having someone call you from time to time to check on you and your baby will make you feel less stressed, less anxious, and more accountable for your baby and your health.